navya3006/Building-an-EDA-model-for-an-e-commerce-platform-supply-chain/README.md

-# Supply-Chain-Optimization
+# Building-an-EDA-model-for-Supply-Chain-Optimization

-Welcome to the supply chain analysis repository.
-In this project, I've conducted a comprehensive analysis using various statistical techniques.
-Below is the breakdown of our analysis:
+This project involves the development of an exploratory data analysis (EDA) model for Flipkart's supply chain data.
+The primary objective is to extract meaningful insights through data cleaning, aggregation, correlation analysis, and visualization, ultimately supporting strategic decision-making.
+The project leverages various data analysis and visualization techniques.
 [Dataset](https://drive.google.com/file/d/1Az1ERBc5IcViKkbNvErZiLmEUvL9iVrj/view?usp=sharing)
 ## Exploratory Data Analysis (EDA)

 The `eda` folder contains:

-- **Data Exploration**: Jupyter notebooks and scripts exploring the dataset.
+- **Data Exploration**: Google Colab notebooks and scripts exploring the dataset.
 - **Data Cleaning**: Code and documentation for handling missing values and outliers.
 - **Visualizations**: Plots and charts illustrating key trends and patterns in the data.